We may earn a commission when you buy software.

 The best antivirus with a firewall

-In 2024, we tested 39 antivirus programs from 28 brands.
-Interestingly, some big brands, like TotalAV, Trend Micro, and Malwarebytes, don’t include a firewall.
-Luckily, many others, like Norton and Avast do.
+In 2025, we tested 39 antivirus and their firewalls from 28 different brands.
+Interestingly, some of the larger brands, like TotalAV and Malwarebytes, don’t come with a built-in firewall.
+Luckily, Norton and Avast do.

 2. Avast Antivirus